 - City of Raleigh Department of Transportation

-- Stewart Engineering, Inc. (Project Design Consultant)
+- Stewart Engineering, Inc. Part One Design Consultant

 - CACs: Central, North Central, Mordecai

 Full Closure of Wake Forest Road between Sycamore and Harding Street Starts Oct.
 9

 The City of Raleigh will close Wake Forest Road, between Sycamore and Harding street, due to a sinkhole discovered during with the Blount Street / Person Street Corridor Project.
 The cause of the sinkhole is a 700-foot section of wastewater line that will be replaced during this closure.
 Work will begin at 7 a.m., Wednesday, Oct.
 9, and is estimated to be completed on Wednesday, Oct.
 30.